-Next the Cp distributions along two sections of the wing, calculated with the original and the finest discretization, are compared in Figure 27.
+Figure 27 compares the C_p distributions along two sections of the wing calculated with the original and the finest discretization.
 In the same figure, a view of the finest adapted point discretization for a cut in the plane x-z of the domain (passing through the same spanwise stations) is presented.
 Finally, the convergence history of the problem is shown in Figure 28.

-Regarding the computational cost of the proposed adaptive technique, numerical experiments show that the CPU-time required by each refinement level is approximately equal to the time involved in the update stage (see Section 7.2.3) and the cost of inserting and removing points is almost negligible.
-In general, the overall CPU-time involved in each refinement level is only a fraction of the time required for advancing the problem solution a single time-step.
+Regarding the computational cost of the proposed FP adaptive technique, numerical experiments show that the CPU-time required by each refinement level is approximately equal to the time involved for the update stage (cf. Section 7.2.3) and the cost of inserting and removing points is almost negligible.
+In general, the overall CPU-time involved for each refinement level is only a fraction of the time required for advancing the problem solution a single time-step.